Alive (BigBang EP): Critical reception

 Alive garnered positive reviews from music critics, being hailed as "trendsetting".
-Fuse named Alive one of the best albums of the year, the only non-English album on the list, writing that the record "blurs the lines between traditional K-pop, dance pop, R&B and just about every other genre", and calling it "one of Big Bang's most well-rounded releases to date."
+Fuse named Alive one of the best albums of the year, the only non-English album on the list, writing that the record "blurs the lines between traditional K-pop, dance pop, R&B and just about every other genre", and calling it "one of BigBang's most well-rounded releases to date."
 Billboard called the EP and its repackage "objectively one of the group’s best eras", and noted how "each song is iconic in its own way".
 Chicago Sun-Times noted that Alive included a more mature sound and "more interesting production techniques", and that it displayed BigBang's diversity.
 The Fader praised Alive for making "the most compelling case yet" for a rising K-pop act in the west.
-The Borneo Post declared that "Alive is a humble manifesto that declares Big Bang's efforts to grow into Kpop legends who live in the now.
+The Borneo Post declared that "Alive is a humble manifesto that declares BigBang's efforts to grow into Kpop legends who live in the now.
 They've certainly proven before that they're a cut above the usual" and stated "this album is everywhere, and everyone-friendly."